 An Emlid Reach RS2 is suitable for use as a base station.
 They are capable of transmitting corrections locally or over the internet.
 If set up locally, all recorded positions will be relative to the position of the Base Station.

 Whether using NTRIP or a RS2 sending corrections over the internet.
 It is important to note the baseline.
-The baseline is the term given to the distance between the base station and the GNSS Receiver (Reach RS2).
+The baseline is the term given to the distance between the base station and the GNSS RTK Rover (Reach RS2).
 The baseline is important, because the atmospheric conditions will be different at different locations.
 Therefore there will be less accuracy the further the rover gets from the base.